SEO Company in Mount Pleasant SC

 According to a recent study, the first five organic search results on Google account for about 67% of all website clicks.
 With more than 2.3 trillion Google searches in 2019 alone, it has become clear that if customers can’t find your website online, you’re missing out on a huge opportunity to grow your business.

-The good news is, with a trustworthy SEO company in Mount Pleasant on your side and an effective SEO campaign, your website can show up on the first page of a Google search.
-The bad news is, many “SEO agencies” offering such services provide clients with outdated, a la carte options at ridiculous prices – and good luck getting them on the phone if you have a question that needs to answering.
+The good news is, with a trustworthy SEO company in Charleston on your side and an effective SEO campaign, your website can show up on the first page of a Google search.
+The bad news is, many “SEO agencies” offering such services provide clients with outdated, a la carte options at ridiculous prices – and good luck getting them on the phone if you have a question that needs answering.

-Our innovative, all-inclusive SEO services work together to form a digital marketing machine, unlike anything on the market.
-We call it Local Magic.
+Our innovative, all-inclusive SEO patented technology and services work together to form a digital marketing machine, unlike anything on the market.
+We call it Local Magic®.

 Most veteran SEO professionals agree that one of the most important signals that Google uses to rank websites is backlinks.
 Backlinking is essentially a link that is created when one website links to another.
 According to recent statistics, 91% of webpages that don’t get organic traffic are because they don’t have any backlinks.
 Mr. Marketing solves this problem for you through comprehensive backlinking techniques, which adds authority to your website over time so that Google recognizes your website as trustworthy in your industry.

 Online Review Management

 Positive online reviews can be incredibly beneficial for your business.
 93% of online shoppers say that online reviews play a part in their purchasing decisions.
 The problem is, many business owners don’t have the time to request online reviews from happy clients, manage those reviews, or display them on their company’s website.